-The Global STEM Corps (GSC) is FIRST Global’s 21st century answer to a world in need of an inspired generation of young adults who are ready to tackle global challenges.
-Qualified GSC volunteers are part of an Advisor Team that mentors a FIRST Global national team as they build the robot.
-By working with students around the world as they engineer their robots, GSC volunteers help FIRST Global competitors attain all they are capable of and inspire them to pursue fulfilling, exciting, and rewarding lives through STEM.
+The FIRST Global ‘Global STEM Corps’ (GSC) is FIRST Global’s 21st century answer to a world in need of an inspired generation of young adults who are ready to tackle global challenges.
+Qualified GSC volunteers are part of an Advisor Team that mentors a FIRST Global national team as they build their robot.
+By working with students around the world through this process, GSC volunteers help FIRST Global competitors attain all they are capable of and inspire them to pursue fulfilling, exciting, and rewarding lives through STEM.
 The GSC brings the universal elements of science, cooperation, and competition to the world stage.

+The GSC’s mission is to equip, train, mentor, and inspire hundreds of students participating in the FIRST Global Challenge each year.
 Volunteer Advisor Teams are paired with students in different regions around the world where young adults rarely have access to the levels of funding that are necessary to pursue serious STEM education.
-GSC Advisor Teams will use their knowledge and excitement for STEM to not just increase opportunities for FIRST Global participants, but to inspire them to become the next generation of Albert Einsteins, Mae Jemisons, or Stephen Hawkings.
+GSC Advisor Teams use their knowledge and excitement for STEM to not just increase opportunities for FIRST Global participants, but to inspire them to become the next generation of Albert Einsteins, Mae Jemisons, and Stephen Hawkings.

 In recent decades, higher-income nations have made significant advances and investments in STEM education, which have led to many of the most important discoveries of the modern era – from high-speed processors and hybrid engines, to advanced prosthetics and miniaturized drones.
 Unfortunately, since similar investments are not being made in less economically fortunate nations, hundreds of millions of students in the very countries where STEM education is most needed are being left behind – and will continue to be unless those with the knowledge and drive to make a difference step in to help.